aurvadahana/aurvadahana.github.io/_posts/2025-01-02-turbulence-and-its-modeling.md

 ### 3. Second Similarity

-At sufficiently high Reynolds Number, there exists ranges of motion scales where the properties of motion are uniquely determined by _only_ $\epsilon$.
+At sufficiently high Reynolds Number , there exists ranges of motion scales where the properties of motion are uniquely determined by _only_ $\epsilon$.

 ![Desktop View](/assets/img/posts/2025-01-02-turbulence-and-its-modeling/Energy cascade.png){: width="500" }
 _Energy vs Wave_number in log-log scale.
 Wave number is inversely proportional to Length scale_